AryanP45/Daily-Codebase/README.md

-# Daily Codebase
+# Daily Code Log

-Daily Codebase is a collection of code snippets and examples for common programming problems that i have solved.
-Use this repository to improve your coding skills and learn new programming concepts.
+This is a repository where I keep a daily log of the code that I submit to different coding platforms.
+This log serves as a way to track my progress, identify areas for improvement, and share my experiences with others.

+## Structure

+The repository is organized into daily logs, with each log representing a single day.
+Within each daily log, I include the following information:

+- The date
+- The coding platforms that I submitted code to (with problem link)
+- The problems that I solved or the projects that I worked on
+- Any insights or reflections that I have about it / Alternate Approach

 ## Usage

-Each code snippet is organized into its own directory, with a brief description of what it does.
-To use a code snippet:

-1. Navigate to the appropriate directory.
-2. Open the code file in your preferred text editor.
-3. Read the comments and code to understand how it works.
-4. Copy and paste the code into your own project.
+Feel free to use this repository as a source of inspiration for your own coding journey.
+You can browse through my daily logs to see the problems that I've solved, the platforms that I've used, and the insights that I've gained.

 ## Contributing

 Contributions are welcome!
-If you have a code snippet or example that you'd like to share, please follow these steps:

-1. Fork the repository to your own GitHub account.
-2. Create a new branch with a descriptive name.
-3. Add your code snippet to the appropriate directory, with a brief description of what it does.
-4. Commit your changes and push your branch to your forked repository.
-5. Open a pull request from your branch to the original repository's `main` branch.
-6. Wait for feedback or approval from the project maintainers.
+If you have any suggestions or feedback about my daily logs, please feel free to open an issue or a pull request.

 ## License